noscripter/git-gems/README.md

 development in master didn't stand still in the meantime.

-Only then you can make a fast-forward merge into master (you don't want a merge commit if you're merging only a single commiy anyway).
+Only then you can make a fast-forward merge into master (you don't want a merge commit if you're merging only a single commit anyway).

 But, usually it's way easier if you have commit rights for master.
 Then you can simply use: